Amaia Arrazola

-Amaia Arrazola Otadui (Vitoria-Gasteiz, April 18, 1984 – Barcelona, November 5, 2025) was an illustrator and multidisciplinary creator, also described as a muralist.
+Amaia Arrazola Otadui (18 April 1984 – 5 November 2025) was a Spanish Basque illustrator and multidisciplinary creator, also described as a muralist.

-She studied Advertising at the Complutense University of Madrid and worked in a Madrid advertising agency as an art director and illustrator.
+Arrazola studied Advertising at the Complutense University of Madrid and worked in a Madrid advertising agency as an art director and illustrator.
 Subsequently, she moved to Barcelona, where she aimed to move away from advertising and focus on illustration.
 In Barcelona, she also studied design at Elisava.
 Arrazola worked as a freelance illustrator, collaborating with various brands and institutions, including Uniqlo, Nike, the University of Barcelona, the Barcelona City Council, and the Provincial Council of Biscay.
 Her work appeared in national and international publications, including magazines and newspapers.

-Amaia Arrazola died on November 5, 2025, in Barcelona at the age of 41, following a rapid progression of cancer.
+Arrazola died in Barcelona on 5 November 2025, at the age of 41, following a rapid progression of cancer.

 Works

-She was the author and illustrator of several books, with the book Wabi Sabi (2018) marking a turning point in her career, as it was the first publication for which she created both the text and the images.
+Arrazola was the author and illustrator of several books, with the book Wabi Sabi (2018) marking a turning point in her career, as it was the first publication for which she created both the text and the images.
 Prior to this, she primarily illustrated texts by other authors or external projects.
 Wabi Sabi was designed during a one-month residency in Matsudo, Japan, at the Paradise Air headquarters, based on illustrations from the Amaia was here project.
 Her work was executed on a wide range of media, including walls (murals), tobacco packages, plates, surfboards, and tarot cards.
 In 2021, she participated in the Asalto Festival in Alfamén (Zaragoza province), an art intervention project involving the creation of murals in a rural setting.